15 Budgeting Mistakes You Need to Avoid

 Image Credit: Shutterstock.

 Your home should be your sanctuary, not a financial burden.
 Experts recommend spending no more than 30% of your income on housing.
-If you’re spending more, you might be house poor, leaving little room for other expenses or savings.
-Consider downsizing or finding ways to increase your income if your housing costs are too high.
+If you spend more, you might be house poor, leaving little room for other expenses or savings.
+If your housing costs are too high, consider downsizing or finding ways to increase your income.

 Happy couples eating in restaurant